 1. Best Fast Drying Top Coat: Seche Vite Dry Fast Top Coat

 Is Seche Vite a miracle and I can stop the list right here?
 No, it’s not perfect or for everyone.
 It’s not the longest lasting top coat on the list and it has warnings on the box that it contains some nasty chemicals.
-One big downside to needing to apply Seche Vite to wet polish is that when used over nail art, it can make your designs run and smear so nail art devotees will want a different top coat.
 Like a lot of quick drying lacquers, this one tends to get thick and goopy in the bottle.
 Seche Vite makes its own polish thinner brand called Restore that you can use to get your top coat, or any other polishes, back to the consistency you like.
 For some that may be a hassle, but for others it’s worth having dry nails in under 10 minutes.
 This is my current go to to coat for nail art (I bought this with my own money) as it won’t smudge your lines if you apply thickly with light pressure.

 - Dry to the touch fast